mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 notable missing elements include the following:

 1. Slicing (though this should be easy to add)
-2. Solve, svd, or any more complex linear algebra.
+2. Solve, SVD, or any more complex linear algebra.
 There are good solutions to this implemented in other linear algebra software (Plasma, Flame, Elemental, ...) but I'm not planning to go down that path until lots of people start asking for it.